Cloud-Code-Academy/salesforce-stripe-payment-processing-mtb/requirements/technical.md

 - **Scratch Org Lifecycle:** 7-30 day lifespan, recreate as needed from source
 - **Version Control:** All metadata in GitHub, scratch orgs created from source
 - **Dev Hub:** Required for scratch org creation (enable in production or Developer Edition org)
+- **Demo Environment:** Use Trailhead Playground for final project demonstration (Connected Apps do not work in scratch orgs)

 ### Recommended Tools